zertrin/duplicity-backup/README.md

 ## Known issues

+### GPG error if system locale is not english

 If your system's locale is not english, an error can happen when duplicity is trying to encrypt the files with gpg.
 This problem concerns duplicity and has been reported upstream ([see bug report](https://bugs.launchpad.net/duplicity/+bug/510625)).
 A simple workaround is to set the following environement variable: `LANG=C`.
 For example: `LANG=C duplicity-backup.sh [-c config_file] ...` or in the cron `41 3 * * * LANG=C /absolute/path/to/duplicity-backup.sh -c /etc/duplicity-backup.conf -b`

+### "/dev/fd/62: Operation not supported" errors on FreeBSD

+See [issue #143](https://github.com/zertrin/duplicity-backup.sh/issues/143) for a fix.

 ## Troubleshooting